 First World War

-Irena Bernášková and the fight for Czechoslovakian Independence
+Irena Bernášková and the Fight for Czechoslovak Independence

-Irena Bernášková, the second of Vojtěch Preissig’s three daughters, started her life in Boston, born in Prague, before coming back to what was now Czechoslovakia.
-It was at this moment where she dedicated her life to writing and publication, particularly in an effort to resist the Nazi occupation.
-Although her relationship with her father initially splintered, it eventually came back together as the two published a resistance magazine, V boj.
+Irena Bernášková, the second of Vojtěch Preissig’s three daughters, started her life in Boston, after being born in Prague, before returning to what was now Czechoslovakia.
+It was at this moment that she dedicated her life to writing and publication, particularly to resist the Nazi occupation.
+Although her relationship with her father initially splintered, it eventually mended as the two published a resistance magazine, V boj.

 The Mullet: The Most Infamous Haircut of All